Terfin/pyodata-old/README.md

 Current Version: 0.0.0 (Development hasn't started yet)

+If you happen to visit this repo and wish to help, please see the list of features below (table) and see their respective issue items.
+Thanks!

 ## IMPLEMENTATION GUIDELINES

 **1.** The implementation must be as generic as possible regarding data sources.
 The implementation **MUST NOT** be biased towards a certain type of data source (e.g. raw data from a relational DB, entity from an ORM, etc.)